solitontech/WebTips_Starter_Repo/README.md

 👉 Step 1: Create a new repository and choose the webtips_starter_repo as the template repository.\
 👉 Step 2: Clone the created repository.\
 👉 Step 3: Initialize the repository as a node project using the command npm init -y and install jest using the command npm i --save-dev jest.\
-👉 Step 4: When writing tests, ensure that you update the name of the test file in the nodeCI.yml file here from "sample.test.js" to the name of one of the test files you created:\
+👉 Step 4: When writing tests, add the test file to a folder called "__tests__" and ensure that you update the name of the test file in the nodeCI.yml file here from "sample.test.js" to the name of one of the test files you created:\
 ![file name that needs to be changed](https://github.com/solitontech/WebTips_Starter_Repo/blob/main/documentation_assets/WorkflowSpecification/nodeCI.PNG)\
 👉 Step 5: Work on it and push the changes to the remote repository.